rashed091/sense2vec/README.md

 # Training sense2vec model setup
 - #### **Make sure that your home directory name is newscred**

+  - #### If not then need to make some local changes to run the code correctly

 - #### **git clone git@github.com:rashed091/sense2vec.git in home directory**

 - #### **install all the requirements file in system python**